volcomism/Lobby-App/README.md

 Browser Settings for Lobby App Usage
 ------------------------------------

-Third-party cookies are loaded when the Lobby App is interfacing with DocuSign.
+Third-party cookies are loaded when the Lobby App is interacting with DocuSign.
 You may have to change your browser settings to allow third-party cookies usage.
 If this is not enabled, you will see a white screen where the DocuSign screen should be.